GluuFederation/docs-oxd-prod/3.1.1/sources/framework/node/index.md

-# oxd Node
+# oxd-node

-The following documentation demonstrates how to use Gluu's commercial OAuth 2.0 client software, [oxd](http://oxd.gluu.org), to send users from a Node app to an OpenID Connect Provider (OP) for login.
-You can send users to any standard OP for login, including Google.
-In these docs we use the [free open source Gluu Server](http://gluu.org/gluu-server) as the OP.
+The following documentation demonstrates how to use Gluu's commercial OAuth 2.0 client software, [oxd](http://oxd.gluu.org), to send users from a Node application to an OpenID Connect Provider (OP) for login.
+You can send users to any standard OpenID Connect Provider (OP) for login, including Google.
+In these docs we use the [free open source Gluu Server](http://gluu.org/gluu-server) as the OpenID Connect Provider (OP).

 !!!
 Note:
-    You can also refer to the [oxd-node library docs](https://gluu.org/docs/oxd/libraries/node/) for more details on node classes.
+    You can also refer to the oxd-node [library docs](https://gluu.org/docs/oxd/libraries/node/) for more details on node classes.

 ## Installation Guides